 The infection can cause a serious complication know as Hemolytic Uremic Syndrome (HUS), that affects some victims, particularly under five years of age and the elderly.
 HUS is a condition where red blood cells are damaged causing kidney failure.
 Nearly 8% of the patients who seek medical attention for E. Coli symptoms suffer from this complication.
 HUS is the leading cause of acute kidney failure in children within the United States, and E. Coli is the leading cause of HUS.

-If you or a loved one has suffered illness as the result of E. Coli contamination, please contact a lawyer at Wingate, Russotti, Shapiro & Halperin immediately.
+If you or a loved one has suffered illness as the result of E. Coli contamination in New York, please contact a lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP immediately.
 Call (212) 986-7353 for a free consultation.